khoavirgo/codelearn-java-solutions/README.md

 # codelearn-java-solutions
-These are the algorithms I practice and consolidate my knowledge of Core Java.
+These are the solutions I practice and consolidate my knowledge of Core Java on CodeLearn.io